joeplustenhouwer/myweb/content/publication/Haglus19/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "BERG Working Paper 144. <i>Revise and Resubmit, Journal of Money, Credit and Banking </i>" publication_short = ""
+publication = "Accepted for publication in the Journal of Money, Credit and Banking" publication_short = ""

 # Abstract and optional shortened version.